 From Altium Designer

-Access the Extensions& Updates view (DXP » Extensions and Updates) and switch to the Updates page.
+Access the Extensions& Updates view (click on the control at the top-right of the workspace then choose Extensions and Updates from the menu) and switch to the Updates page.

-To download and install a software update listed under the main Updates tab, click its associated button that appears when you hover the mouse cursor over the update entry name (hovering over the icon also reveals the version number of the new update).
-Alternatively, if browsing the detailed view for the update, simply click the button.
+To download and install a software update listed under the main Updates tab, click its associated button that appears when you hover the mouse cursor over the update entry name.
+Alternatively, if browsing the detailed view for the update, click the button.
 If your license or subscription status does not allow the update, or you are not logged in to the Altium portal, a warning message will pop up to indicate the issue.

-A progress bar will appear, showing progress of the download (essentially getting the installer for the later version from the secure cloud-based Altium Vault).
-Should you need to cancel the update, simply click its associated cancel icon ().
+A progress bar will appear, showing progress of the download (essentially getting the installer for the later version from the secure cloud-based Altium Repository).
+Should you need to cancel the update, click its associated cancel icon ().

-A confirmation dialog will appear, alerting you to the fact that a restart is required to install the platform update - click Yes.
-The instance of Altium Designer will close and a window will appear (essentially the Updating Altium Designer page of the Installer wizard) showing progress, in terms of download of the files required to implement the update, followed by the installation of those files.
+A confirmation dialog will open, alerting you to the fact that a restart is required to install the platform update; click Yes.
+The instance of Altium Designer will close and a window will appear (essentially the Updating Altium Designer page of the Installer wizard) showing progress in terms of download of the files required to implement the update followed by the installation of those files.

 Altium Designer will then be restarted.